-Since 2004 WEF has delivered a fully independent, leading Knowledge Exchange Programme for a specific network of senior stakeholders who together are responsible for the design and delivery of the UK’s energy, climate and sustainability strategies.
-WEF provides unique insight and value by actively addressing the UK’s strategic challenges in an integrated way, built around two integrated workstreams that provide important continuity for over 150 organisations.
+Since 2004 the WEF has delivered an expert Knowledge Exchange Programme by invitation that convenes specific networks of senior stakeholders responsible for the design and delivery of UK energy, climate and sustainability strategies.
+As a politically and technology agnostic industry association the WEF provides value and insight with a business intelligence service that addresses the UK’s strategic challenges in an integrated way, cutting across sector silos.

 Working closely with Government, Regulators and various NDPBs, the WEF constituency convenes regularly throughout the political year by invitation, online and in person.
 Discussions take place under the Chatham House Rule, with the full value chain represented in unique, pathfinding webinars and seminars that are supported further by centrally produced Outreach film briefings.